Dko1905/ccg/README.md

 # Collatz Conjecture Generator
-This program aims to be one of the fastest to generate **BIG** files, that can hold varius infomation about the algorithm.
+This program aims to be one of the fastest generators of the Collatz Conjecture.
+I am not really sure what you want to use it for.

-The program currently is only single threaded, but the `new` branch has a multi threaded buffer-less, generator for csv files.
-But this generator is slower than the single threaded 'raw' generator that is in this branch.
+## New branch
+The `new` branch was a WIP branch, where I was trying to make it multithreaded, but after bad results, I stopped working on it.

 ## Usage
 Run the program without any arguments to get the usage.
 Here is the output of running the program without any arguments.